Vividleads/designed/README.md

   <h2 align="center">Desinic - Agency website</h2>

   Designed is fully responsive agency website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
-Planning to optimize it and
+Planning to optimize it and add more features later on

 </div>